zalenix/portaldocs/portal-sdk/templates/top-extensions-telemetry.md

 The following actions and events are logged to **ClientTelemetry** table.

 If the rules that correlate table entries to alerts need to be updated for your extension, reach out to <a href="mailto:ibizafxhot@microsoft.com;azurefxg@microsoft.com?subject=Extension Alert Configuration&body=My team would like to update the correlation rules for our extension.
 The configuration to update is for alert <Alert_YOUR_EXTENSION_NAME>.
-The updated configuration is attached.">ibizafx hot@microsoft.com and azurefxg@microsoft.com</a>  and attach the updated configuration.
+The updated configuration is attached.">ibizafxhot@microsoft.com; azurefxg@microsoft.com</a>  and attach the updated configuration.
 The email to azurefxg@microsoft.com should contain the information specified in [#programmatic-onboarding](#programmatic-onboarding).
 We will inform you when the updates are applied.

 **NOTE**: These are the names of the actions, which is different from the names of the table columns.